Board Job Descriptions

 - Reserve all ballots until the election is officially declared and the results are uncontested.
 Notify the incoming President of any members who indicated their willingness to serve on a committee.
 The ballots are then to be destroyed at the direction of the Executive Committee

-The Publications/Public Relations Committee is responsible to:
+The Web and Publications Committee is responsible to:

 - Publish a newsletter at least twice yearly.
 Usually Spring and Fall or otherwise specified by the President and Executive Committee.